Mulc1b3R/finance-terminal/README.md

 Global Financial Market News and Data updated prior to European Markets Open , US Market open , Market wrap , Asia Pacific Open.
 Market data pushed to your terminal via api , no need to search the web for yesterdays news ...
+Data belongs to everyone.Level the playing field with the Finance Terminal.
+Retro Green screen.
+Dynamic DATA Delivery.

 __________________________________________________________________________________________________________________________________________________________________________________________
 * Commodities